raoulj/vio-thesis/README.md

 To add a sensor to the network:

 1. Burn [latest Raspian release](https://www.raspberrypi.org/downloads/raspbian/) to your SD.
 For this project I used Raspian Stretch.
 I recommend [Etcher](https://etcher.io/).
 2. If using Etcher, reinsert the SD because it was auto-ejected.
-Then run init-sensor.py in the sensor directory.
+Then run `python init-sensor.py` in the `sensor` directory.

 ## Datasets
+## Computer/Base Station Installation

+To configure your computer to run the project:

 If you lack a suitable setup for collecting data yourself, you can use [ETH ASL's datasets](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) for testing and benchmarking.